Mahindra Truck and Bus Division

-Mahindra Truck and Bus Division, formerly called Mahindra Navistar / Mahindra International, is an Indian commercial vehicle manufacturer formed in 2005 from a joint venture between Navistar International (49%) of the United States and Indian automobile maker Mahindra & Mahindra (51%).
+Mahindra Truck and Bus Division, formerly called Mahindra Navistar / Mahindra International, is an Indian commercial vehicle manufacturer formed in 2005 from a joint venture between Navistar International (49%) of the American and Indian automobile maker Mahindra & Mahindra (51%).
 It has been demerged into Mahindra & Mahindra Ltd and became a separate division.

 Mahindra Truck and Bus Division's head office is located in Chinchwad, Pune, and its manufacturing line is inside Mahindra Vehicles Manufacturers Ltd., Chakan, Pune.

 Mahindra Blazo 37T rigid trucks at a dealership in 2019 at Nagpur, Maharashtra.